 In the interview many situational questions can be asked like what will you do if a earthquake or cyclone strikes your district and you are the DM/Collector/SP.

 Questions related to your choice of service preference are expected and you must be prepared on that aspect.
 Current affairs analysis is important area of preparation.

-The assembly elections in four states being held in 2016 and the fallout and impact on the central government, its effect on the upcoming assembly elections can be asked.
+The assembly elections in Up and gujarat were held recently. questions on the fallout and impact on the central government, its effect on the upcoming Parliament elections can be asked.
 If you belong to any of these states you are more likely to be asked related questions.

 There can be questions on political leaders like Narendra Modi, Rahul Gandhi, Arvind Kejrewal etc. Prospects of regional parties and national parities, pros and cons of coalition politics can be some topics related to the elections.
 Caste and religion based politics.
 So spending time in reading about elections news and other issues related with elections is important.

-Law & order problems - Increasing episodes of rape safety of women at work, internal security, Naxalism, terrorism, Illegal mining coal mafia, all fall under this category.
+Law & order problems - Increasing episodes of tiffs at the border, Dokhlam & China, internal security, Naxalism, terrorism, Illegal mining coal mafia, all fall under this category.